NUS-CIR/DBench/analyzer/fronthaul/src/extractor/README.md

     This script generates latency measurements based on the comparison of PRB candidates and the reference pcap file, output as a file `result.csv`.

 ### Notes
-- If you want to get RU delay:
+- To get RU delay:
   - Uplink data:
   ```sh
   go run timestamp.go -pcap ../../data/eval1/oai/ue.pcap -request -smaller -find_ru